leoherzog/WundergroundStationForwarder/README.md

       Sends to [PWSWeather](https://dashboard.pwsweather.com/).

       - Set `updatePWSWeather` to `true` on Line 37
-      - Set your `pwsWeatherPassword` on line 38
+      - Set your `pwsWeatherAPIKey` from your station's admin page on line 38
       - Set your `pwsWeatherStationID` on Line 39
     </details>
     <details>